FUMC Serves Locally with Community Partners

 Education Connection (Reading Buddies)

 Our Mission is simple, straightforward, and achievable…every child reading by the end of 3rd grade.
 Join us as we combat childhood literacy, one of the largest problems in our community, by equipping volunteers to read one-on-one with students at Annie Purl Elementary School, while supporting educators as they help children to learn and grow.
+Volunteers meet with one child once a week to help them improve their reading skills.
+Please consider giving 30 minutes per week to help us reach our goal—to have every child reading by the end of third grade.
+You just need a willing heart, a background check, and a video or in person training.

 Project Transformation (PT)